Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Super strong components, especially hubs, wheels, frame, etc.

-Dirt jump bikes attract the bunch of adrenaline junkies who are looking to master jumps and tricks on custom-made parks and dirt jumps.
+Dirt jump bikes attract adrenaline junkies who are looking to master jumps and tricks on custom-made parks and dirt jumps.

 Trial Mountain Bikes